BasicallyOk/CISC327_20/team_updates.md

 The difficulty was that I had a tough time trying to run the app itself as there were certain parameters which were giving errors and I had to find its source.
 I still have not found the problem but am working on it.
 To test the file and make sure it works and add way more testing cases in order to fix any loopholes and make the code solid.

-Scrum board image will be stored in root as scrumboard.png
+Scrum board image will be stored in root as Screenshot from 2022-11-11 17-31-17.png (I forgot to send this in early)